Pediatric Primary Pulmonary Hypertension Medication

 Bosentan (Tracleer)

-Bosentan is an endothelin receptor antagonist indicated for the treatment of pulmonary arterial hypertension in patients with WHO class III or IV symptoms, to improve exercise ability and slow the rate of clinical worsening.
+Bosentan is an endothelin receptor antagonist indicated for use in children aged ≥3 years with idiopathic or congenital pulmonary arterial hypertension (PAH), to improve pulmonary vascular resistance.
 It inhibits vessel constriction and elevation of blood pressure by competitively binding to ET-1 receptors ETA and ETB in endothelium and vascular smooth muscle.
 This leads to significant increase in cardiac index (CI) associated with significant reduction in pulmonary artery pressure, pulmonary venous pressure, and mean right atrial pressure.

 Because of teratogenic potential, bosentan can only be prescribed through the Tracleer Access Program (1-866-228-3546).